ca16olin-agc/ca16olin-agc.github.io/radiation.md

 </figure>
 </center>

-2. Bipolar IC
+2.Bipolar IC
 Bipolar IC generally have higher tolerance to radiation than CMOS circuits.

-3. Magnetoresistive RAM (MRAM)
+3.Magnetoresistive RAM (MRAM)
 MRAM data is stored in magnetic state, rather than electronic charge, resulting in longer data retention and reduction in power.
 Early tests suggest that MRAM is not susceptible to ionization induced data loss.

-4. Shielding
+4.Shielding

-- shielding the package
+Shielding the package

-Shielding reduces the intensity of radiation depending on the thickness.
+- Shielding reduces the intensity of radiation depending on the thickness.

-- shielding the chips
+Shielding the chips

-Boron-10 readily captures neutrons and undergoes alpha decay.
+- Boron-10 readily captures neutrons and undergoes alpha decay.
 Chips can be protected by shilded using depleted boron (isotope boron-11).

-5. Static Random Access Memory (SRAM)
+5.Static Random Access Memory (SRAM)
 SRAM is more rugged than capacitor based Dynamic Random Access Memory (DRAM).
 However, it is larger and more expensive.

 <center>